mak109/cs6910_assignment3/README.md

 Developed a sequence to sequence model using LSTM,GRU,RNN that converts a given romanized english word or translit- erate to the native word ( bengali in my case).

-Assignment 3 of the CS6910: Fundamentals of Deep Learning Course by Dr. Mitesh Khapra
+Assignment 3 of the **CS6910: Fundamentals of Deep Learning Course by Dr. Mitesh Khapra, CSE, IITM**

 Project Contributors
 - Mayukh Das(CS21S064)